Table of Contents

 Extracellular fluid (ECF)

 This compartment is defined simply as the fluid that surrounds the cell.
 Claude Bernard, a French physiologist, coined the term milieu interieur to describe the ECF’s ability to dissolve and carry the requirements needed for all types of cells to thrive.
 Unlike the ICF, the ECF contains sodium, chloride, and bicarbonate ions.
-It is further divided into two spaces:
+It is further divided into 2 spaces:

-- Intravascular space—the fluid that comprises blood; confined within the lumen of the heart and blood vessels
+- Intravascular space — the fluid that comprises blood; confined within the lumen of the heart and blood vessels

-- Extravascular space—surrounds the tissues; it can either be interstitial (space directly surrounding cells; the microenvironment of the cells) or transcellular (areas in the body where only small amounts of fluid can be accommodated—e.g., peritoneal cavity, joints, and the inside of the eyeball)
+- Extravascular space — surrounds the tissues; it can either be interstitial (space directly surrounding cells; the microenvironment of the cells) or transcellular (areas in the body where only small amounts of fluid can be accommodated; e.g., peritoneal cavity, joints, and the inside of the eyeball)

-Overview on the Major Body Systems
+Overview of the Major Body Systems

 In order to bring about harmony within the human body, or homeostasis, different physiologic systems maintain a fairly constant milieu interieur.
 This is achieved through the systems’ ability to maintain interdependent functions with each other.